TranNhatTan14/Obsidian/Data/Ideas & Brainstorms.md

+- How can I summarize the new feed in Facebook, Instagram and ... like AI
 - Create automation generate podcast, chia sẻ kiến thức trên Threads
 - Learn code we need 2 screen for better performance, we have iPad when don’t have screen #Productivity
 - Xin hãy chú ý nhiều hơn khi khám bệnh và kết hôn #Genetics